How to Get Out of Credit Card Debt Without Paying: 5 Strategies

 Pros:

-Chapter 7 can allow you to start off with a clean slate and zero out all of your credit card balances without paying anything.
+Chapter 7 can zero out all of your credit card balances without paying anything.

-You can become credit card debt-free through Chapter 7 in a matter of months, versus taking several years to complete Chapter 13.
+You could become credit card debt-free through Chapter 7 in a matter of months, versus taking several years to complete Chapter 13.

-Filing Chapter 7 bankruptcy can immediately halt creditor collection actions, including civil lawsuits.
+Filing Chapter 7 bankruptcy immediately halts creditor collection actions, including civil lawsuits.
+Creditors can’t opt out of your bankruptcy case.

 Cons: